EliyahuEden/Predictive_Modeling_Of_Rootzone_Variables_Using_Greenhouse_Data/README.md

 The study is framed as a soft-sensing problem.
 Manual pH and EC measurements in the root zone are sparse, while greenhouse climate, irrigation, fertigation, canopy, and crop-age data are available at a substantially higher temporal resolution.
 The objective is to estimate short-horizon root-zone chemistry from a recent trusted measurement and the greenhouse conditions observed over the prediction interval.

-Final written reports are stored in `docs/`.
-Local LaTeX build outputs under `report_latex/` and distribution builds under `dist/` are intentionally ignored by Git.

 ## Project Snapshot

 | Category | Description |